mapmeld/voices/README.md

 <img src="https://raw.githubusercontent.com/slang-group/voices/gh-pages/demo/screenshots/1.png" width="400"/>

 Find an interesting picture or photo on your computer.
-Drag and drop it into the web browser.
+Drag and drop it into the web browser, or use the file select button.
 I'll use this picture of me on a rainy day.

 <img src="https://raw.githubusercontent.com/slang-group/voices/gh-pages/demo/screenshots/2.png" width="400"/>